-Effective July 1, 2002 the dental/vision plan shall be available to employees.

-No dispute or claim relative to any and all aspects of the dental/vision plan, including but not necessarily limited to claims related to the Fund's administration of such plan, and/or any modification(s) to such plan is subject to the Grievance Procedure of this collective bargaining agreement.
+8.4 The Boston Public Schools will continue the current dental/optical insurance through the Massachusetts Public Employees Fund available to the members of the bargaining unit, paid in full by the employer.
+No dispute or claim relative to any and all aspects of the dental/vision plan, including but not necessarily limited to claims relating to the Fund's administration of such plan, the level of benefits provided by such plan, and/or any modification to such plan, is subject to the Grievance Procedure of this collective bargaining agreement.